fabianhinz/fabianhinz/README.md

-### Hi there - I'm a passionate Full Stack Developer / Consultant @Objektkultur
+### Hi there - I'm a passionate Fullstack Engineer [@understand.ai](https://understand.ai/)

-:high_brightness: During the day I mostly use the power of Azure to satisfy customer needs
+:high_brightness: During the day I mostly use the Google Cloud Platform

 :full_moon_with_face: By night I jump over to Firebase to kickstart some of my private projects.
 Those are, whenever possible written in TypeScript and make use of serverless computing